nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 whatever the argument was.
 I could see that being useful if your views have a ton of views that make it cumbersome to always mock them out explicitly.

-This pattern can be used to test pretty much anything to do with URL mapping, including any state parameters, `.rule()` blocks and such.
+You can use this pattern to test pretty much anything to do with URL mapping, including any state parameters, `.rule()` blocks and such.
 As they say, sky's the limit here.